 Michigan State maintains a loan service for students needing assistance in meeting payments for tuition or board and room.
 If you need a loan, you become eligible for one after you have been enrolled for one term and have achieved a "C" average or better.
 A maximum of \$150 may be borrowed during your first year.
 All loans bear an interest rate of 6 percent, unless they are paid back within 90 days.
-Further information may be obtained from the Loan Office, 162 Student Services Building.
+Loans by the National Defense Education Act, the United Student Aid Fund, and the Michigan Higher Education Assistance Fund are also handled through this office.
+Further information may be obtained from the Financial Aids Division, Office of Student Affairs, Student Services Building.